-Report the other sources of income separately for the producer, producer's spouse and the household for Items 1b and 1c.
+Report the other sources of income separately for the producer, producer's spouse, and the total household for Items 1b (net cash income from operating another farm or ranch) and 1c (net cash income from operating any other business).
 For Items 1d-1j, report total household income.

-Item 1q - Proceeds From the Sale of Farm and Non-Farm Capital Assets
+Item 1a - Proceeds From the Sale of Farm and Non-Farm Capital Assets